bschollnick/QuickBBS/README.md

 Real World Testing needs to be done to see what impact the SmallThumbnail, MediumThumbnail, and LargeThumbnail foreign tables will have, but I suspect that the speed to the Thumbnail Index would be extremely beneficial.

+There are a few experimental changes being made.

+* Eliminating Cached_Exists.
+The concept of the Cached_Exist engine was simply to cache the reads to the file system.
+The Watchdog system basically eliminates the need for that, and removing the cached_exists engine could dramatically simplify the code.
+* Completely embracing the watchdog system for detecting the changes happening in the gallery directories.
+It was used in v2 to invalidate the cached_exist cache, but it would be easier to use that watchdog table to detect if we need to read from the file system instead.

+But I will need to see if there is a performance degradation with this change.

+In addition, as part of the change, I am planning to add code to eliminate left-overs in the database.
+For example, situations where the file has removed from the directory, but is still in the database.
+The current process has the entire directory removed from the database, and then rescanned to be re-added into the database.
+The new logic will only delete or add the elements that need to be added.